DCAN-Labs/hbcd-docs/docs/datacuration/exclusions.md

 </p>

 ## Electroencephalography
 EEG file inclusion in the data release is based in part on EEG capping quality: acquisitions with QC ratings of "excellent", "average", and "poor" are all included and those rated as "not usable" are excluded.
-See details of quality control procedures under [Data Measures > EEG > EEG Net Placement ("Capping Quality") Ratings](../measures/eeg/index.md#eeg-net-placement-capping-quality-ratings).
+See details of quality control procedures [here](../instruments/eeg/index.md#eeg-net-placement-capping-quality-ratings).
 Capping ratings are made available to users in the QC [instrument files](phenotypes.md) provided for each EEG task in the `phenotype/` folder (`eeg_qc_task-FACE.tsv`, `eeg_qc_task-MMN.tsv`, `eeg_qc_task-RS.tsv`, and `eeg_qc_task-VEP.tsv`).

 ## Pipeline Criteria

 Please see the criteria for file selection when processing [here](../instruments/processing/index.md#file-selection-for-processing).